How Much Does a Logo Design Cost?

 Finding the perfect blend of shapes, colours and typography that the target audience will resonate with takes time and effort.

 Logos are far more than just a symbol on a business card, often finding their way into some other corporate materials:

 - Branding the logistical vehicles, offices and other equipment with a logo symbolises ownership.

-- Putting your logo on corporate documents such as memorandums, envelopes and notebooks symbolise professionalism in the niche.
+- Putting your logo on corporate documents such as memorandums, envelopes, and notebooks embody professionalism in the niche.

 - Logo design also finds its way onto corporate websites, which are usually the first line of defence when new partners or clients come knocking.